TeamBaconn/Rhythm-Game/README.md

 ## Core Gameplay Features

 - **Rhythmic Tile Spawning**
-  Tiles are spawned based on a `TileMapping` configuration that defines note timing, lane count, and total notes.
+  Tiles are spawned based on a `TileMapping` configuration that defines note timing, lane count, and note mapping.

 - **Scrolling & Synchronization**
   Tiles scroll downward via a `Scroller` script.
 Scroll speed is based on the track’s BPM and is corrected every beat for synchronization.